davidfstein/v2p/README.md

 cd bin/scikit-multilearn
 pip install .
 ```
-V2P also requires an installation of docker to be available on the system.
+V2P also requires an installation of docker or singularity to be available on the system.
 See here for installation instructions: https://docs.docker.com/engine/install/.

 ### Download V2P data